Port of Hamburg: History

 The port is almost as old as the history of Hamburg itself.
 Founded on 7 May 1189 by Frederick I at a strategic location near the mouth of the Elbe, it has been Central Europe's main port for centuries and enabled Hamburg to develop early into a leading city of trade with a rich and proud bourgeoisie.

 During the age of the Hanseatic League from the 13th to 16th century, Hamburg was considered second only to the port and city of Lübeck in terms of its position as a central trading node for sea-borne trade.
 With discovery of the Americas and the emerging transatlantic trade, Hamburg exceeded all other German ports.
 During the second half of the 19th century, Hamburg became Central Europe's main hub for transatlantic passenger and freight travel, and from 1871 onward it was Germany's principal port of trade.
 In her time the Hamburg America Line was the largest shipping company in the world.
 Since 1888, the HADAG runs a scheduled ferry service across various parts of the port and the Elbe.
-The Free Port, established on 15 October 1888, enabled traders to ship and store goods without going through customs and further enhanced Hamburg's position in sea trade with neighbouring countries.
+The Free Port (Freihafen), established on 15 October 1888, enabled traders to ship and store goods without going through customs and further enhanced Hamburg's position in sea trade with neighbouring countries.
+It was permanently closed on 1 January 2013.
 The Moldauhafen has a similar arrangement, though related to the Czech Republic exclusively.

 The Speicherstadt, one of Hamburg's architectural icons today, is a large wharf area of 350,000 m2 floor area on the northern shore of the river, built in the 1880s as part of the free port and to cope with the growing quantity of goods stored in the port.

 Hamburg shipyards lost fleets twice after World War I and World War II.
-Moreover, during II World War, Hamburg harbour was the hub destination of the Hamburg America Line, that assured the Nazi Party a connection to the United States for the import of oil and steel, and the export of manifactures from Germany thanks to container ships.
+Moreover, during World War II, Hamburg harbour was the hub destination of the Hamburg America Line, that assured the Nazi Party a connection to the United States for the import of oil and steel, and the export of manufactured goods from Germany thanks to container ships.
 The shipping line Hamburg-Amerikanische Packetfahrt-Aktien-Gesellschaft (HAPAG) gave the name to the so-called shipping company based in Hamburg which used to run the trades of goods on this route.
-In 1970, alongside with Norddeutscher Lloyd, the present-day active company Hapag-Lloyd was founded.
+In 1970, along with Norddeutscher Lloyd, the present-day active company Hapag-Lloyd was founded.

 During the partition of Germany between 1945 and 1990, the Port of Hamburg lost much of its hinterland and consequently many of its trading connections.
 However, since German reunification, the fall of the Iron Curtain and European enlargement, Hamburg has made substantial ground as one of Europe's prime logistics centres and as one of the world's largest and busiest sea ports.

-In 2022, the German government let The Chinese state-owned COSCO Shipping take a stake in ownership of the port.
+In 2022, the German government let the Chinese state-owned COSCO Shipping take a stake in ownership of the port.